Congratulations! You've got your first major job. Unfortunately, you've also got new tax obligations. Welcome to the workforce.

 Your W-4 form tells your employer how much of your salary you want to have withheld for taxes throughout the year.
 If you withhold too much money, you'll receive a refund when taxes are filed.

 That sounds great – until you consider that you're asking the government to hold on to more of your money and give it back to you later.
 Why not withhold the correct amount and invest the money instead of letting the government earn interest on it?

 The enactment of the Tax Cuts and Jobs Act (TCJA) is reason enough to review your withholding, but it's also wise to update it to accommodate major life changes throughout the year (marriage, birth of a child, raises, etc.) that change your tax filing status or income.

 The TCJA raised the standard deduction and makes it less likely that you'll itemize – but that doesn't mean that itemizing is the wrong choice for you.
 After looking over Schedule A, see if itemizing is worth the effort.

 Tax credits are the most valuable breaks of all because they subtract directly from your tax bill.
 Younger families may benefit from the increased Child Tax Credit, while lower-income taxpayers may qualify for the Earned Income Tax Credit (EITC) or the Retirement Savings Credit.

 4. Review Above-the-Line Deductions

-Above-the-line deductions, or deductions that appear in lines 23-35 of Form 1040, are valuable because they directly reduce your taxable income and you don't have to itemize to claim them.
+Above-the-line deductions, or deductions that appear in lines 23-35 of Schedule 1 and are attached to your Form 1040, are valuable because they directly reduce your taxable income and you don't have to itemize to claim them.
 The TCJA eliminated some above-the-line deductions and modified others, but savings are still available on educator expenses, student loan interest, and other specific expenses.

 5. Contribute to a 401(k)